williams-jacquelinec/project7/README.md

 capable of accurately predicting whether a short DNA sequence is a binding site for the yeast transcription factor Rap1.
 Note that the training data is incredibly imbalanced as there are much fewer positive sequences than negative sequences.
-In order to overcome this you will need to implement a sampling scheme to ensure that class imbalance does not effect your training.
+In order to overcome this you will need to implement a sampling scheme to ensure that class imbalance does not affect your training.

 TODO: